 Online Virtual Classroom – how it works

-The course will be delivered through blended training consisting of 2 virtual classroom sessions and 2 sessions at our centre.
+The course will be delivered through blended training consisting of 4 virtual classroom sessions.
 During the Online Virtual Classroom sessions, trainees will have a live video feed with their instructor talking to them, doing practical live demonstrations on equipment and involving you actively in the learning.

 - Understand the fundamental elements that make up a CCTV System.

 - Set up a Monitor

 - Set up Switches

 - Set up Quads

 - Be aware of the issues associated with lighting and scene illumination